Welcome to Dravida dasa's Padma Productions!

 Srila Prabhupada's realized translations and purports, plus melodious

-chanting of the original Sanskrit verses spoken by Lord Krsna five
+chanting of the original Sanskrit verses

-for devotees who want to hear Srila Prabhupada's Bhagavad-gita
+Excellent for devotees who want to hear Srila Prabhupada's Bhagavad-gita

-As It Is regularly but don't have enough time to read as much as they
+but don't have enough time to read as much

-Bhagavatam.
+the Srimad Bhagavatam.

 18

-cassettes bound in two sturdy vinyl albums: $35.00
+audiocassettes bound in two sturdy vinyl albums: $35.00

 MP3 edition $35.00

-17. Readings from
+17. Readings

-Srimad-Bhagavatam Click here to listen
+from Srimad-Bhagavatam listen

 to audio clip

-Ultimate Dharma" "What to Do about Death"
+"The Ultimate Dharma" "What to Do about Death"

 Here

-are two essential sections from the Srimad-Bhagavatam, the
+are two essential sections from the Srimad-Bhagavatam,

-the First Canto, Srila Prabhupada illuminates a passage describing
+from the First Canto, Srila Prabhupada illuminates

 Krsna consciousness as the supreme religious activity - what its